-GLOBALG.A.P. certification opens valuable new markets to large and small producers alike, and helps satisfy the basic food safety and sustainability specifications of retailers and major buyers worldwide.
+GLOBALG.A.P. certification opens valuable new markets to large and small producers alike, and helps satisfy advanced food safety and sustainability specifications of retailers and major buyers worldwide.
 Assure your customers that your good agricultural practices for food safety and your environmental management practices meet GLOBALG.A.P. requirements.
-GLOBALG.A.P. is a Global Food Safety Initiative (GFSI) recognized standard.
+GLOBALG.A.P. is a Global Food Safety Initiative (GFSI) benchmarked standard.

-SCS is accredited by the American National Standards Institute (ANSI) to conduct GLOBALG.A.P. audits for any producer of primary agricultural products including fruits and vegetables, and for combinable crops.
+SCS is accredited by the American National Standards Institute (ANSI) to conduct GLOBALG.A.P. audits for any producer of primary agricultural products including fruits and vegetables, combinable crops, and hops.
+SCS is also approved to conduct the Tesco module, which is now an add on to GLOBALG.A.P.’s Integrated Farm Assurance (IFA) standard

-SCS offers certification to both the Integrated Farm Assurance (IFA) Standard and Produce Safety Standard (PSS) Standard.
-The following certification options apply to both standards.
+SCS offers certification to the Integrated Farm Assurance (IFA) Standard, Harmonized Produce Safety Standard (HPSS), and Produce Safety Standard (PSS).
+The following certification options apply to all standards.

 GLOBALG.A.P.
 Integrated Farm Assurance is a globally harmonized scheme for Good Agricultural Practices with food safety and environmental components.
 SCS certifies to the Integrated Farm Assurance (IFA) Standard for Fruits and Vegetables and is provisionally approved for Combinable Crops.
 The scheme consists of the following control points and compliance criteria.